imarc/ops/README.md

 ## Contributing

-If you are developing ops itself, debugging, or want to try out bleeding edge features, It is recommended you install like so:
+If you are contributing to ops, debugging, or want to try out bleeding edge features, It is recommended you install like so:

     # clone into a local dir and enter dir
     git clone git@gitlab.imarc.net:imarc/ops.git